aesiniath/publish/doc/Background.markdown

 web for some years and the target format, PDF, is itself a high-quality vector format.

-The solution, or at least work-around, is render (convert) the SVGs to a PDFs first and then include these fragments in the typeset document.
+The solution, or at least work-around, is render (convert) each of the SVGs to a PDF first using **librsvg**'s _rsvg-convert_ and then include these fragments in the typeset document.
 While we tend to think of PDFs as "pages" it is at its essence just a way of describing vector graphics, and (again not something you would have thought of) you can include PDF fragments in \[what will become\] another PDF document using the `\inclugegraphics` command.

 Further reading: